bxlab/metaWRAP/MetaWRAP_usage_tutorial.md

 13
 ```

 By inspecting the other files, we find that metaBAT2, MaxBin2, CONCOCT, and metaWRAP produced 11, 7, 10, and 13 bins, respectively.
+So metaWRAP produced 2 more bins that the best single binner.
 Not bad!
 But this is just the number of bins.
-To closer compare the bin sets in terms of completion and contamination, we can look at the plots in `BIN_REFINEMENT/figures/`
+To closer compare the bin sets in terms of completion and contamination, we can look at the plots in `BIN_REFINEMENT/figures/`.

 ## Step 6: Bin re-assemble the consolidated bin set with the Reassemble_bins module